haywardlara/cat-cafe/README.md

 # Honey's Cat Cafe

 A static website to get our creative juices going after a short break from coding.
+This is the cute cat cafe we wish was in central Wellington.

 <!-- ## Getting Started